MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/query-consistency-policy.md

 ---
 # Query consistency policy

-A workload group's query consistency policy allows specifying options that control the consistency of queries.
+A workload group's query consistency policy allows specifying options that control the [consistency model](../concepts/queryconsistency.md) of queries.

 ## The policy object